jwrpalmer99/indy-fx/README.md

 - Hover a card to animate preview.
 - Double-click a card to open full shader editor.
 - Right-click a card for: `Add to Selected`, `Create Macro (Tokens/Tiles/Templates)`, `Duplicate`, `Delete`.
-- Drag/drop a card onto the canvas to apply.
+- Drag/drop a card onto a token/tile/template to apply.
 - Import/Export library from the library window.
 - If no imported shaders exist, Indy FX can prompt to import bundled examples from `scripts/shaders.json`.